 Klein has taught in three other high schools where he served as a teacher and athletic director.
 Additionally, at these former schools, he coached varsity basketball, tennis, soccer, wrestling, and boys golf.
 He has experience in radio news and was a color commentator for WIFE radio, covering area football games.

 Rodney is married and has three children.
 In his spare time, he loves working on the family farm.
-He has been reporting sports for the Western Wayne News for five years.
+He has been reporting sports for the Western Wayne News for seven years.

-I am a mother, grandmother and wife to Joe, for the past 32 years.
+I am a mother, grandmother, and have been wife to Joe for the past 34 years.
 Every week, I have the honor of submitting a column to the Nettle Creek Gazette called “Another Good Day,” in which I try to convey that every day is a blessing from the Lord in one way or another.
 I also try to include a recipe I have tried that week from our Hagerstown home kitchen.

 Lindsay Sankey is a blogger, photographer and stockman’s wife.
 Her blog, Jean’s Boots Are Made For Talking (www.jeansboots.blogspot.com), chronicles life in production agriculture by connecting with readers through humorous, relatable storytelling.
-Lindsay and her Kansas-ranch-raised husband raise purebred Angus and Shorthorn cattle – and also, a daughter.
-Lindsay is the Communications Manager at Harvest Land Co-op, a Purdue alumni, Hagerstown graduate and survivor of the Greens Fork rural bus route.
+Lindsay and her Kansas-ranch-raised husband raise purebred Angus and Shorthorn cattle – and also, a daughter and son.
+Lindsay is the Communications Manager at Harvest Land Co-op, a Purdue alumni, Hagerstown High School graduate and survivor of the Greens Fork rural bus route.
 She was raised on her parents’ purebred Shorthorn cow/calf operation south of Greens Fork, where her passion for production agriculture was ignited.